 Medical and Other Services

-Doctors' services (not routine physical exams), outpatient medical and surgical services and supplies, diagnostic tests, ambulatory surgery center facility fees for approved procedures, and durable medical equipment are usually covered, if ordered from a Medicare-approved provider.
+Medically-necessary doctors' services (not routine physical exams), outpatient medical and surgical services and supplies, diagnostic tests, ambulatory surgery center facility fees for approved procedures, and durable medical equipment are usually covered, if ordered from a Medicare-approved provider.

 Clinical Laboratory Services